supergeniodelmale/DungeonBench/README.md

 ( ( Initial Player HP + Health Upgrades ) / Equivalent Monster Attack ) > ( Initial Equivalent Monster Attack / Player Attack)

 Where the Equivalent Monster is the one you get by summing all HP from each monster and computing the average between all monster attacks.
+#### ⚠️Important⚠️:
+There might still be a winning strategy even if the dungeon feasibility costraint is violated!
+Especially with complex magical items and monsters there might be a specific (even unknown!) sequence of actions that leads to victory.
+If the feasibility constraint is valid we know that if exits for sure.

 ### Example (Goblin Cave):
 ### 🤺 Starting player stats: